About the Program

 Time to Advancement

-The coursework and examination phase requires 40 units (typically 10 classes) of graduate-level coursework and competence in three of nine subfields.
-Subfield competence is demonstrated through written exams offered each semester.
-The preliminary field exams are typically taken in the student's second and third years of the program.
-All students must pass one exam in a major subfield (Comparative Politics, American Politics, International Relations, or History of Political Theory) and a second exam in any subfield.
-Competency in the third subfield may be demonstrated by a third written exam or by taking a prescribed series of three courses in that field with a combined GPA of 3.5.
+The coursework and examination phase requires 40 units (typically 10 classes) of graduate-level coursework and competence in three of eleven subfields.
+Subfield competence is demonstrated through coursework and written exams offered each semester.
+A Preliminary Field Examination is typically taken in the student’s second or third year of the program.
+All students must pass one exam in one of the following subfields: American Politics, Comparative Politics, International Relations, Methodology, Models and Politics, or Political Theory.
+All students must also demonstrate competency in two additional subfields, by taking a minimum of three to four courses in two of the following areas: American Politics, Comparative Politics, International Relations, Political Theory, Methodology, Models and Politics, Area Studies, Political Behavior, Political Economy, Public Policy & Organization, Race & Ethnic Politics, and Interdisciplinary Studies in Political Thought.
+Other appropriate subfields may be designated by the department.
+Students must achieve a combined GPA of 3.5 in these courses.

 When the coursework and preliminary examination requirements have been met, the student prepares a prospectus for dissertation research.
-The student convenes a committee known as the qualifying exam committee.
-The qualifying exam committee advises on the prospectus and examines the student on specific research plans.
-UC Berkeley is highly committed to interdisciplinary scholarly engagement and this is codified in the requirement that both the qualifying exam committee and the dissertation committee include a faculty member from another department at UC Berkeley.
-Engagement with members of the faculty from other departments should begin during the coursework stage so that the advice and input of the outside member is represented in the prospectus.
+The student convenes a committee known as the Qualifying Examination Committee, consisting of four faculty members.
+The Qualifying Examination Committee advises on the prospectus and examines the student on specific research plans.
+UC Berkeley is highly committed to interdisciplinary scholarly engagement and the student may elect to include faculty members from another department or unit at UC Berkeley on both their Qualifying Examination Committee and Dissertation Committee.
+Engagement with members of the faculty from other departments should begin during the coursework stage so that the advice and input of the outside member are represented in the prospectus.

-When sufficient preparation for the proposed research has been demonstrated to the qualifying exam committee, the student is advanced to doctoral candidacy.
+When sufficient preparation for the proposed research has been demonstrated to the Qualifying Examination Committee, the student is advanced to doctoral candidacy.
 It is expected (and for most funding packages, required) that the student advance to doctoral candidacy by the end of their third year.

 Dissertation Research and Writing

 Doctoral candidacy initiates the second phase of the program during which the student normally devotes full attention to the research and writing of the dissertation.
-The student's dissertation committee is typically comprised of the members of the qualifying exam committee although there are sometimes changes in committee membership as the research evolves.
+The student's Dissertation Committee is typically comprised of the members from the Qualifying Examination Committee although there are sometimes changes in committee membership as the research evolves.
 The doctorate is awarded when the student submits a satisfactory dissertation to the dissertation committee.
+There is no formal dissertation defense at Berkeley.
 A reasonable estimate of the research and writing phase of the program is approximately two to three years although students whose dissertations require more extensive research may take longer to earn their degree.

 General Curriculum Guidelines